 For example, if you already have asthma, diabetes, an autoimmune disorder, lung disease, or cancer, getting the flu could cause those conditions to get worse.
 If you have a kidney condition, getting dehydrated from the flu could worsen your kidney function.

-Babies, young kids under age 5, and adults 65 and over are at the highest risk of developing severe complications from the flu, being hospitalized, and dying.
+Children under age 5 (especially children under 2) and adults 65 and over are at the highest risk of developing severe complications from the flu, being hospitalized, and dying.
 Other people at high risk of dying from flu include:

 - women who are pregnant or are less than two weeks postpartum